-There are astronomical phenomena that you wouldn't want to miss for any reason.
-Among them, we have the total solar eclipse on August 12, 2026.
-This one is particularly rare since the last one occurred on August 11, 1999, while the next one of the same kind is expected on September 3, 2081, according to the French Astronomical Association (AFA).
+There are astronomical phenomena that you wouldn’t want to miss for anything in the world.
+Among these, the total solar eclipse on August 12, 2026 promises to be particularly rare since the last one occurred on August 11, 1999, and the next of its kind is expected on September 3, 2081, according to the French Astronomy Association (AFA).

 Voir cette publication sur Instagram

-For a few minutes, a part of the world will be plunged into darkness as the Moon perfectly aligns between the Earth and the Sun.
+For a few minutes, part of the world will be plunged into darkness as the Moon perfectly aligns itself between the Earth and the Sun.
 Only a small ring of light will be visible.
-According to the Société astronomique de France, « the path of totality will cross the Arctic Ocean, Greenland, Iceland, the Atlantic Ocean, then reach Portugal and northern Spain, extending to the island of Mallorca ».
+According to the Société astronomique de France, “the path of totality will move across the Arctic Ocean, Greenland, Iceland, the Atlantic Ocean, before reaching Portugal and northern Spain, all the way to the island of Mallorca .”

-In France, the residents of the West Coast will be the ones who can best enjoy this eclipse.
-In the North and Paris, it will only be partially visible between 7 PM and 9 PM.
-In the capital, « 92% of the sun will be obscured.
+In France, residents on the West Coast will have the best view of this eclipse.
+In the North and in Paris, it will only be partially visible between 7 PM and 9 PM.
+In the capital, “92% of the sun will be covered.”

-à 20h17 », specifies the AFA.
-All of France will be able to observe this phenomenon « at nearly 90% ».
+à 20h17 », the AFA specifies.
+The whole of France will be able to observe this phenomenon « nearly 90% ».

-If this total solar eclipse promises to be a majestic historic spectacle, there are a few safety guidelines to follow.
-Looking at the sun with the naked eye can lead to retinal burns.
-Therefore, it is essential to have suitable eye protection, with filters that meet the ISO 123 12-2 standard.
+If this total solar eclipse promises to be a majestic historic spectacle, there are some safety guidelines to follow.
+Looking at the sun with the naked eye can cause retinal burns.
+Therefore, it is essential to have appropriate eye protection, with filters that meet the ISO 123 12-2 standard.

-The « Eclipse info » system, created in 1999, aims to inform as many people as possible, but also to « ensure the availability of compliant protective equipment ».
+The « Eclipse info » system, created in 1999, aims to inform as many people as possible, but also to « ensure the availability of protection measures that meet the standards ».

 Voir cette publication sur Instagram